-If I have time, I’ll browse the tool aisles and occasionally, the hobby isle to check out the car model kits.
+If I have time, I’ll browse the tool aisles and occasionally, the hobby aisle to check out the car model kits.

 I don’t buy them anymore but they remind me of my teenage years when I use to build models of hot rods mostly but I also built airplanes, motorcycles, working engines and war ships.